 Crosslinking mass spectrometry experiments tend to produce such large amounts of data, that processing rapidly becomes impractical – especially in the case of whole proteome experiments.
 To alleviate this we present Cross-ID, a tool that produces graph presentations of crosslinking data and offers several tools to bring the detected crosslinking data into structural data like crystal structures.
 It offers optimal integration with the XlinkX data analysis pipeline\cite{Liu2017Optimized fragmentation schemes and data analysis strategies for proteome-wide cross-link identification|||Klykov2018Efficient and robust proteome-wide approaches for cross-linking mass spectrometry}, but also supports import of data in CSV format from other search engines with partial automation through a natural language importer.
 Various forms of grouping of the protein network are supported for gaining optimal insights in the detected data, with support for grouping on external data like e.g. GO annotations.
 To support analyses of the detected crosslinks on existing crystal structure data, Cross-ID implements automated sequence alignment to bridge the differences between the used sequences and those in the crystal structures.
 As further support in this direction, it also offers a convenient interface to the structural modeling pipeline of DisVis/HADDOCK.
 With support for various quantitation options with automated clustering, the tool provides a very detailed look at structures from a crosslinking point-of-view.
 Cross-ID was developed with extensibility in mind and as part of the XlinkX data analysis pipeline will see continued development and support.
 Future functionalities currently already under development include: integration of PPI databases such as String\cite{Szklarczyk2015STRING v10: Protein-protein interaction networks, integrated over the tree of life} and CORUM\cite{Ruepp2008CORUM: The comprehensive resource of mammalian protein complexes} to group based on known complexes, further integration with the HADDOCK software for structural modelling, implementation of true distance measures like e.g. Xwalk implements\cite{Kahraman2011Xwalk: Computing and visualizing distances in cross-linking experiments}, integration with standardization efforts like mzIdentMl, and many others.
 To further integrate with other softwares, we aim to add support for non csv/text based output formats like pepXML\cite{Hoopmann2016An Open Data Format for Visualization and Analysis of Cross-Linked Mass Spectrometry Results} and/or pepXMLTab\cite{Xiaojing Wang2018pepXMLTab: Parsing pepXML files and filter based on peptide FDR.}.

-!!Supporting information

-\textbf{20181205_deGraaf_et_al_Supporting.zip} – Supporting information containing Supplementary Figure S1, DisVis in- / output files, I-TASSER and SWISS-MODEL models, and XlinkX output together with detected crosslink distances.

 !!Acknowledgements

 We thank all Heck-group members for their helpful contributions and enduring early testing.
 From the Bonvin-lab we thank Alexandre Bonvin and Jörg Schaarschmidt for integration with the DisVis platform.
 From Thermo Fisher Scientific we thank Bernard Delanghe, Kai Fitzemeier and Frank Berg for their collaboration on incorporating the XLinkX crosslink search engine into the Proteome Discoverer software and Rosa Viner for her collaborative work on DSSO crosslinking and support in mass spectrometry method development.
 We acknowledge financial support by the large-scale proteomics facility Proteins@Work (Project 184.032.201) embedded in the Netherlands Proteomics Centre and supported by the Netherlands Organization for Scientific Research (NWO).
 Additional support came through the European Union Horizon 2020 program FET-OPEN project MSmed (Project 686547), and the European Union Horizon 2020 program INFRAIA project Epic-XS (Project 823839).